 Players who take part in the summer league are usually those not considered to be 100% ready for the NBA, that is rookies, undrafted players, and third or second year players who did not get much playing time the previous seasons, and many G-League players.
 Also, the Summer league can be the gateway to the actual league, and so often players playing overseas come to it to impress NBA executives and coaches, and get their spot in an NBA roster.

-Comparing the Summer League to the NBA
+How is the Summer League Different from the NBA?

 The Summer League would be a notch below the NBA.
 Not all Summer League players can play in the NBA right away.
 Some are designated to the G-League before they get their opportunity to play at the NBA level.
 The NBA is the highest on the totem pole.
 Next, it would be the Summer League players.
 Then, it would be the G-League players who are on the next rung on the totem pole.